Maxim Ksuta

 Category: graphics

-“Intertext”.
+“Intertext” / “Интертекст”.
 Group exhibition

-The exhibition brings together both Moscow conceptualists (Dmitriy Prigov, Yuri Albert, Andrey Filippov) and contemporary european and russian artists working within the raised problematics.
+The group project “Intertext” explores the interpenetration of text and image.
+The exhibition brings together both Moscow Conceptualists (Dmitry Prigov, Yuri Albert, Andrey Filippov) and contemporary European and Russian artists working within this thematic framework.

-Contemporary text in the form of digital or figure poetry is often created using computer technologies.
-Generating an image by various digital codes, the media poets and video artists Natalia Fedorova, Anna Tolkacheva, and Charles Sandison partially delegate their role to the machine.
+Some artists, such as Leonid Tishkov, Nikita Alexeev, Victor Umnov, and Babi Badalov, can equally be considered writers, as their visual imagery complements their textual creations.
+Contemporary text in the form of digital or visual poetry is often created using computer technology.
+By generating images through various digital codes, media poets and video artists such as Natalia Fedorova, Anna Tolkacheva, and Charles Sandison partially delegate their creative role to the machine.

-A part of the exhibition, presented by works of Tania Mouraud, Victor Panov, Maxim Ksuta, EvgeniyDobrovinskiy and Ilya Grishaev, is dedicated to the symbolic image as a graphic element, automatic writing and calligraphic practice.
-Not only the signs, but also the gaps between them, the intentional concealment or understatement become a means of artistic expression.
+A section of the exhibition, featuring works by Tania Mouraud, Victor Panov, Maxim Ksuta, Evgeniy Dobrovinskiy, and Ilya Grishaev, is dedicated to the symbolic image as a graphic element, automatic writing, and calligraphic practice.
+Not only the signs themselves, but also the gaps between them—intentional concealment or understatement—become a means of artistic expression.

 Monumentalgraphics